-A biodiversity roadmap for businesses in the fashion, textile, and apparel sector
+A biodiversity roadmap exploring the Transforming the Fashion Sector with Nature outputs for businesses in the fashion, textile and apparel sector

 AUTHORS AND ACKNOWLEDGEMENTS

 University of Cambridge Institute for Sustainability Leadership

 The University of Cambridge Institute for Sustainability Leadership (CISL) partners with business and governments to develop leadership and solutions for a sustainable economy.
 We aim to achieve net zero, protect and restore nature, and build inclusive and resilient societies.
 For over three decades, we have built the leadership capacity and capabilities of individuals and organisations and created industry-leading collaborations to catalyse change and accelerate the path to a sustainable economy.
 Our interdisciplinary research engagement builds the evidence base for practical action.